tareqimbasher/NetPad/README.md

 ###### Note

-> Only the first `electronize start` is slow.
+> Only the very first `electronize start` is slow.
 Later runs are much faster.

 ### NetPad as a Web app (accessed from a browser)